MV Geira: Service

 Between 1988 and 2002, MV Geira operated on the Yell Sound route.
 She operated alongside MV Thora, and the then new MV Bigga.

 From 2002, MV Geira operated on the Whalsay route alongside MV Linga.
 Where they had replaced MV Hendra, which replaced her again in 2005, and MV Thora on the route.

 In 2005, when replaced by MV Hendra, she was transferred to the Bluemull Sound route, operating as the day vessel based out of Fetlar.
 Geira operates 6 days a week, however there was no second vessel on Bluemull on Saturdays until 2006 and from 2014 until 2025, when it was reintroduced.

 Due to an issue with the Toft linkspan, she operated a special service between Vidlin and Ulsta, Yell from 29 April to 4 May 2010.

+Due to getting her engines changed Geira was out of service from 18 October 2025 until 23 May 2026, this was done on the Malakoff slip and Shearer's dock in Lerwick.
+Her shafts, propellers, gearboxes and generators are also being refurbished.
+Due to the extended length of the docking, Whalsay, Bluemull and Yell sound have had to go single vessel during different periods.
+She carried out many sea trials in and around Lerwick and had an extra dry dock visit before going back into service on 23 May 2026 taking over from MV Fivla.